Salt Lake West Side Stories: Post Seven

-Members of the Church of Jesus Christ of Latter-day Saints did not live in the Old Pioneer Fort for long.
-As early as the spring of 1949, just two years after Mormons began to colonize the Salt Lake valley, residents moved to lots, or “inheritances,” that church leaders assigned them.
+Members of The Church of Jesus Christ of Latter-day Saints (hereafter LDS Church) did not live in the Old Pioneer Fort for long.
+As early as the spring of 1849, just two years after Mormons began to colonize the Salt Lake Valley, residents moved to lots, or “inheritances,” that church leaders assigned them.

-Today a ten-acre park is all that is left to commemorate the original forty-four-acre fort.
+Today, a ten-acre park is all that is left to commemorate the original forty-four-acre fort.
 The Pioneer Park was dedicated as a public space during the city’s fiftieth-anniversary celebration in 1897.
-Notably, in 1897, the west side looked dramatically different than it had fifty years prior, when Mormons first constructed their constantly expanding pioneer fort.
-Salt Lake City, like most of the United States, had embraced post-Civil War industrialization, and businesses, laborers, and residents transformed the city’s west side from an extended pioneer fort, to individual lots to a transportation and industrial hub for the city and the valley.
-SLC’s west side also experienced a dramatic demographic shift as immigrants from around the world moved into the working class Pioneer Park neighborhood.
-By the late nineteenth century, the community was diverse and also an area well-known for its industry, its manufacturing businesses and for its poverty.
+Notably, in 1897, the west side looked dramatically different than it had fifty years prior when Mormons first constructed their constantly expanding pioneer fort.
+Salt Lake City, like most of the United States, had embraced post-Civil War industrialization and businesses, laborers, and residents transformed the city’s west side from an extended pioneer fort to individual lots, to a transportation and industrial hub for the city and the valley.
+Salt Lake City’s west side also experienced a dramatic demographic shift as immigrants from around the world moved into the working-class Pioneer Park neighborhood.
+By the late nineteenth century, the community was diverse, and it was also an area well-known for its industry, its manufacturing businesses, and for its poverty.
 Those who lived there were primarily non-Mormon immigrant pioneers from Greece, Italy, Japan, Mexico, and a growing number of African Americans.

 In 1898, two years after Utah gained statehood, state, city, and LDS Church leaders worked together to secure a Mormon pioneer identity for the old pioneer fort location.
 That year, the city dedicated the ten-acre block by naming it “Pioneer Park” focusing on the arrival of Mormon pioneers in 1847.
 As previously mentioned, the original “Fort on the Great Salt Lake” had grown to over forty acres by 1849, but by 1898 it had shrunk to a tidy ten-acre block.
-In 1947 the city once again recognized the park during the state’s pioneer centennial celebrations.
+In 1947, the city once again recognized the park during the state’s pioneer centennial celebrations.
 Of course, Mormon settlers were only the first of the scores of different pioneers who moved into the neighborhood during the nineteenth and early twentieth centuries.
-However, many leaders and most Utahns chose to focus on the Mormon legacy as a point of reference for the park.
+However, many leaders, and most Utahns, chose to focus on the Mormon legacy as a point of reference for the park.
 It would not be until later that historians worked to record a more inclusive history for the park and for its surrounding neighborhood.
 During the 1940s and 1950s, the park became a place where city, state, and church leaders chose to tell, not only a Mormon settlement story, but also a broader narrative about American westward expansion, lawmaking, economic development, and to memorialize the whole colonization of the West.
-By the mid-20th century Utahns and Salt Lakers, saw themselves equally as Americans, western Americans, as they did as children of the separatists Mormon Pioneers.
+By the mid-twentieth century, Utahns and Salt Lakers saw themselves equally as Americans, and particularly western Americans, as they did as children of the separatist Mormon Pioneers.

-These calls by state, city and LDS Church leaders before and after the park’s dedication in 1897 occurred as the west side was experiencing a massive transition from predominantly Mormon and agricultural based to industrialized and non-Mormon neighborhoods.
+These calls by state, city, and LDS Church leaders before and after the park’s dedication in 1897 occurred as the west side was experiencing a massive transition from predominantly Mormon and agriculturally based, to industrialized and non-Mormon neighborhoods.
 The transition to urban and a more diverse population increased during the Great Depression and onward.
-Also by the mid-20th century, Salt Lake City’s prevailing historical and social narratives changed from that of “Mormon city” to a quintessential American urban area and more subtly to a “white” city.
+Also, by the mid-twentieth century, Salt Lake City’s prevailing historical and social narratives changed from that of a “Mormon city” to a quintessentially American urban area and more subtly to a “white” city.
 The history of the Pioneer Park reflects these identity shifts.
-To the SLC majority population the park and neighborhood represented a baffling combination ethnic and racial diversity, constant poverty and a place of changing industrial uses, thus making it one of the city’s most eligible places for demolition and urban renewal.
+To the majority of the Salt Lake City population, the park and neighborhood represented a baffling combination of ethnic and racial diversity, constant poverty, and a place of changing industrial uses, thus making it one of the city’s most eligible places for demolition and urban renewal.
 In essence, throughout most of its history, the park and its neighborhood has been a contested space, especially at efforts to memorialize the Pioneer Park.

-By the 20th Century, the west side’s inhabitants and its architecture represented a myriad of traditions and cultures inspired by its diverse residents.
+By the twentieth century, the west side’s inhabitants and its architecture represented a myriad of traditions and cultures inspired by its diverse residents.
 Those who lived and worked on the west side came from differing ethnic, racial, and socioeconomic backgrounds.
-For example, the lavish Staines-Jennings Mansion, or Deveraux House, still stands at 334 West South Temple Street.
-Built between 1855 and 1857 and remodeled from 1882 to 1885, Utah horticulturalist William Stains and architect William Paul, designed Salt Lake’s first mansion using then-popular English inspired Gothic Revival style (both in its architecture and landscape design).
+For example, the lavish Staines-Jennings Mansion, or Devereaux House, still stands at 334 West South Temple Street.
+Built between 1855 and 1857 and remodeled in 1882 to 1885, Utah horticulturalist William Staines and architect William Paul, designed Salt Lake City’s first mansion using the then-popular English inspired Gothic Revival style (both in its architecture and landscape design).
 Paul designed the garden based on the published works of preeminent American landscape architect Andrew Jackson Downing.
-In the mid-1880s, the cottage and gardens were sold to Salt Lake City’s first millionaire Williams Jennings, who transformed the house into a much larger mansion following the then fashionable Second Empire style.
+In the mid-1880s, the cottage and gardens were sold to Salt Lake City’s first millionaire, William Jennings, who transformed the house into a much larger mansion following the then fashionable Second Empire style.

 Like the park’s changing identity, the mansion also adapted to the city’s ever-changing environment.
-After falling on harder times during the first half of the 20th century, the small mansion functioned as a longtime west side boarding house.
-Well known Salt Lake businessmen Izzy J. Wagner, tells a story of one unnamed boarding house lodger, who distilled and sold his liquor from an upper room in the mansion, this during the era Prohibition (1920-1933).
-Wagner’s aunt, Ehtal Yuddin, who leased and sublet rooms in the mansion, lost her lease on the mansion after her bootlegger renter’s moonshine still blew a hole through the mansion’s roof.
+After falling on harder times during the first half of the twentieth century, the small mansion functioned as a longtime west side boarding house.
+Well-known Salt Lake City businessman, Izzi J. Wagner, tells a story of one unnamed boarding house lodger who, during the Prohibition Era (1920-1933), distilled and sold his liquor from an upper room in the mansion.
+Wagner’s aunt, Ehtal Yuddin, who leased and sublet rooms in the mansion, lost her lease on the mansion after her bootlegger renter’s moonshine blew a hole through the mansion’s roof.

-Of course, the Staines-Jennings Mansion is hardly representative of the majority of the West Side’s early dwellings.
-The majority of its first inhabitants lived in small log or adobe cabins, amid gardens and orchards, which were gradually added to, or removed or demolished to accommodate changing circumstances.
+Of course, the Devereaux House is hardly representative of the majority of the West Side’s early dwellings.
+The majority of its first inhabitants lived in small log or adobe cabins, amid gardens and orchards, which were gradually added to, or removed or demolished, to accommodate changing circumstances.
 Not all of these earliest cabins were lost.
-The Osmyn M. and William H. Deuel cabin, built within the pioneer fort in 1848, is now preserved and enshrined in a memorial plaza located between the LDS Church’s Family History Library and the Church History Museum (35 N. West Temple Street).
+The Osmyn M. and William H. Deuel cabin, built within the pioneer fort in 1848, is now preserved and enshrined in a memorial plaza located between the LDS Church’s Family History Library and the Church History Museum (35 North West Temple Street).

 Join us for our next installment of Salt Lake West Side Stories where we will discuss the arrival of the railroad and some of the early visitors to Salt Lake City’s west side.